INL/BlackLab/doc/technical/design/plan-relations.md

 We want to enable this by adding a unique relation id to the payload that allows us to look up additional information in a separate file.

 How this changes the relation encoding:
 - we add a flag `0x10`; if set, a unique `relationId` is stored in the payload.
-It would be stored after `flags` (and after `targetField`, if present).
+It would be stored after `flags`.
 This ensures BlackLab remains compatible with older corpora; however, corpora encoded this way are not compatible with older versions of BlackLab (as they would not be able to correctly decode the payload).
 - `relationId` is a unique number (for this annotated field), assigned when the relation is parsed and added, that can be used to look up information about the relation, such as its attributes, in separate index files.
 - The index files with relation info is created while writing the indexed terms _with_ attributes to the segment (because that term contains all the information we need to create it, whereas the optimization terms obviously do not).
 Both versions of the term are added with the same `relationId`, of course.